 “Say something for your Spanish speaking fans,” a pre-billionaire Vince McMahon in his most yellow of jackets, would say to Pedro on countless TV promos.
 And when Morales spoke earnestly in Spanish, his base was primed.
 Hey, back then in those pre-politically correct times, his villainous opponents weren’t shy about bringing up Pedro’s Puerto Rican heritage and they were far from kind.

 But Pedro transcended race, creed, and color.
 We ALL loved him.
-He’d take a pounding from far bigger men like a Killer Kowalski, Don Leo Jonathon or another legendary Don in Muraco.
+He’d take a pounding from far bigger men like a Killer Kowalski, Don Leo Jonathan and the legendary Don Muraco.
 For when Bob Backlund proved not to be the draw that Bruno was, the Intercontinental title was created, and Pedro held that then prestigious title on two occasions.
 And on many a night, a Muraco-Pedro match was our reason for being there, even more so than the main event.

 Pedro was a star in other territories, the WWA World Champ, worked Japan, but I doubt he was quite as popular anywhere else as he was in New York City.
 He held the WWWF title for three years, headlined Shea Stadium vs. Bruno, returned there to win the tag team championship with Backlund over the fierce- and at that time seemingly unbeatable Samoans, and as IC champ was the clear #2 guy before Vince’s mid-80’s expansion.
 Although placed in the WWE Hall of Fame in 1995, to this day I don’t know the politics as to why he’s barely been mentioned in the longest time by the WWE and some might even say disgracefully almost forgotten.